Self-Assessment & MTD Checklist

 We Handle the Filing

-To ensure your Self-Assessment tax return is accurate and stress-free, gather the relevant information below.
-(Not all sections will apply to everyone.)
+To ensure your tax return is processed efficiently, please gather the relevant information below before uploading to your portal.
+(Please note: Not all sections will apply to your specific circumstances.)

 Part 1: Personal & Employment Details

-• UTR (Unique Taxpayer Reference): 10-digit number from HMRC.
+UTR (Unique Taxpayer Reference): Your 10-digit number from HMRC.

-• P60 Form: Year-end summary of pay and tax from your employer.
+P60 Form: Your year-end summary of pay and tax from any PAYE employment.

-• P45 Form: If you left a job during the year; shows income and tax paid up to leaving.
+P45 Form: Required if you left a job during the tax year.

-• P11D Form / Benefits in Kind: Details of non-cash benefits from your employer (e.g., company car, private medical insurance).
+P11D Form (Benefits in Kind): Details of non-cash benefits from an employer (e.g., company car, private healthcare).

-• Rental Income Received: Dates and amounts from tenants.
+Rental Income: Exact dates and amounts received from all tenants.

 Part 4: Other Income, Gains & Reliefs